Table of Contents

 National Volunteer Week is also a great time to start or spruce up your own volunteer program.
 But as with any endeavor, it can be difficult to know where to start.
 That’s why Idealist teamed up with our friends at Points of Light to walk you through best practices for recruiting, managing, and retaining volunteers.

-In this five-part guide, we cover all the basics, share our top tips, and get you on the right track to making the most of your volunteer program.
+In this five-part guide, we cover all the basics, share our top tips, and get you on the right track to making the most of your volunteer recruitment program.

 An illustration of a light bulb.

-Part 1 | Determining your organization’s needs
+Part 1 | Determine your organization’s needs

 A large part of the volunteer recruitment process is determining what you’re looking for and who best fits those particular roles.
 We encourage organizations to initiate a “volunteer needs assessment,” which challenges you to consider your goals and evaluate whether their achievement is a task best suited to volunteers.